jljohnson/triplestore-tdb-clients/README.md

 7. In Browser: show value of MagicDraw value property as OSLC resource in HTML format
 8. In Browser: show with postman rest client value of MagicDraw value property as OSLC resource in RDF/XML and JSON
 9. In Eclipse: In project triplestore, explain that your local triplestore (RDF database) is saved in the folder **mytriplestore** and that it can be queried using SPARQL, which is similar to SQL.
 Explain that the triplestore has been populated with the resources from the running OSLC adapter (step #6 in last section).
 Explain that you will perform a SPARQL query to retrieve the MagicDraw value property saved in the triplestore
-10. In Eclipse: In project triplestore in package tdb.clients.sync.magicdraw.withrevision, run Java application **QueryTriplestoreForMagicDrawValuePropertyOfSpecificModelWithRevision.java**
+10. In Eclipse: In project triplestore in package tdb.clients.sync.magicdraw.withrevision, run Java application **QueryTriplestoreForMagicDrawValuePropertyOfSpecificModelWithRevision.java** and show value of MagicDraw value property saved in the triplestore in the Eclipse console window.
-11.	and show value of MagicDraw value property saved in the triplestore in the Eclipse console window.
+11. Alternatively, n project triplestore in package tdb.clients.sync.magicdraw.withrevision, run Java application **QueryTriplestoreForMagicDrawBlockOfSpecificModelWithRevision.java** and show names of MagicDraw SysML blocks saved in the triplestore in the Eclipse console window.

 ####Demo automatic syncing between Subversion, adapters and triplestore

-1. In MagicDraw: change value of MagicDraw value property
+1. In MagicDraw: change value of MagicDraw value property.
+Alternatively, or in addition, change the name of a SysML block.
 2. With your SVN client, perform a commit operation.
 Wait for logging statement indicating correct commit operation.
 If you do not have a SVN commit client, update and run the Java application **MagicDrawCommitClient.java** located in the edu.gatech.mbsec.subversion.client project of the subversion-client repository.
 3. In Browser: Show Subversion repository with MagicDraw files.
 Example: https://koneksys1:18080/svn/repository3/
 4. In Browser: Show revision of Subversion repository containing Magicdraw files.
 Revision number should be +1
 5. Wait for MagicDraw adapter to finish reloading files from Subversion server
 6. In Browser: Show revision of specific MagicDraw file published by MagicDraw adapter.
-Example:  http://localhost:8080/oslc4jmagicdraw/services/subversionfiles/httpskoneksys118080svnmagicdrawrepository---Wired_Camera_Example.mdzip
+Example:  [http://localhost:8080/oslc4jmagicdraw/services/subversionfiles/httpskoneksys118080svnmagicdrawrepository---Wired_Camera_Example.mdzip](http://localhost:8080/oslc4jmagicdraw/services/subversionfiles/httpskoneksys118080svnmagicdrawrepository---Wired_Camera_Example.mdzip)
-7. In Browser: show updated value of MagicDraw value property as OSLC resource in HTML format
+7. In Browser: show updated value of MagicDraw value property as OSLC resource in HTML format.
+Example:  [http://localhost:8080/oslc4jmagicdraw/services/httpswdxcnd519309s.jdnet.deere.comsvnmagicdrawrepository---Wired_Camera_Example/valueproperties/Blocks::Optical_Assembly::aperture](http://localhost:8080/oslc4jmagicdraw/services/httpswdxcnd519309s.jdnet.deere.comsvnmagicdrawrepository---Wired_Camera_Example/valueproperties/Blocks::Optical_Assembly::aperture).
+Alternatively, you can show the updated name of MagicDraw SysML block in HTML format.
+Example: [http://localhost:8080/oslc4jmagicdraw/services/httpswdxcnd519309s.jdnet.deere.comsvnmagicdrawrepository---Wired_Camera_Example/blocks](http://localhost:8080/oslc4jmagicdraw/services/httpswdxcnd519309s.jdnet.deere.comsvnmagicdrawrepository---Wired_Camera_Example/blocks)
 8. In Browser: show with postman rest client value of MagicDraw value property as OSLC resource in RDF/XML and JSON
 9. In Eclipse: In project triplestore in package tdb.clients.sync.magicdraw.withrevision, run Java application **QueryTriplestoreForMagicDrawValuePropertyOfSpecificModelWithRevision.java** and show value of MagicDraw value properties saved in the triplestore.